bartvanhoey/BlazorWasmJwtWebApiToDocker/README.md

 #### PROBLEM 12: nginx: unknown directive "events" in /etc/nginx/nginx.conf:1

-This error message is a bit confusing because the file contentis correct.
+This error message is a bit confusing because the file content is correct.
 The problem has something to do with the encoding of the file.
 In my case, the encoding was UTF-8.

 #### SOLUTION 12: Change the Encoding of the nginx.conf file